 The Father of Video Games

-In 2006 Ralph H. Baer was awarded the National Medal of Technology by the President of the United States for his “groundbreaking and pioneering creation, development and commercialisation of interactive video
+In 2006 Ralph H. Baer was awarded the National Medal of Technology by the President of the United States for his “groundbreaking and pioneering creation, development and commercialisation of interactive videogames”.
+In fact many

 In 1949 he worked as chief engineer at a small electronic medical equipment firm responsible for making electrical surgical equipment.
 Two years later he went to work as a senior engineer at a company that made equipment for the computer company IBM.
 By the age of 30 he had changed jobs and moved up again and was the vice president for a company that made semi conductors.
 Finally, four years later, he went to work for a US defense contractor that made aircraft electronic systems and he stayed there for the next 31 years until he retired.
 It was while he was working here that he established his name in the video gaming history books.